aandiron/drive-in-dragon/The-Great-Stone-Dragon_full-draft.md

 His hands let go of the steering wheel and made their way back up under my skirt.
 I could feel his fingers slip under the lower curve of my ass, and apply the white-knuckle grip there instead.
 I have to tell you: I just fucking love it when a man does that.
 A guy does that, and I get immediately turned on --- even if it's in public and just a quick squeeze --- but when it happens while I'm in the middle of getting fucked, it makes me desperate to get my cunt pounded!

-I leaned back a bit, and slid my hands up under his tshirt, lifting it up and feeling his chest under my fingers at the same time.
+I leaned back a bit, and slid my hands up under his t-shirt, lifting it up and feeling his chest under my fingers at the same time.
 I pulled my halter top up, and pressed my small brown breasts against the naked skin of his chest.
 (I hadn't bothered with a bra of course.)

 I rubbed my body against his as I continued my rolling-hip fucking, his cock thrusting into me with each grind, his abs grinding back and forth against my clit.
 He kept his hands under my ass, as if he thought he was helping with the motion, but in reality, I was doing all the work.